-The BMPT is a Tank Support Fighting Vehicle (TSFV) which was developed primarily for the aim of supporting tanks in either urban areas however which also has the ability of supporting infantry in urban environments as well.
+The BMPT is a Tank Support Fighting Vehicle (TSFV) which was developed primarily for the aim of supporting tanks in mainly urban areas; however the tank also has the ability of supporting infantry in urban environments as well.

-The thing which makes this vehicle so fearsome, is its absolute armaments which are either intended to totally destroy infantry targets or combat enemy armour which is in its field of view.
+The thing which makes this vehicle so fearsome, is its incredibly powerful multi-purpose armaments which are either intended to totally destroy infantry targets or combat enemy armour which is in its field of view.
 (FOV)

 Two 30 mm 2A42 dual-feed cannon (The same in the BTR-90A and Mi-28 Havok)

 Armour Piercing discarding sabot (APDS), High Explosive frag (HE-FRAG), High Explosive Tracer (HE-T) and Armour Piercing Tracer (AP-T)